Jake Lloyd

-Jake Matthew Lloyd (born March 5, 1989), also known as Jake Broadbent, is an American retired actor who portrayed young Anakin Skywalker in the 1999 film Star Wars: Episode I – The Phantom Menace and Jamie Langston in Jingle All the Way.
+Jacob Matthew Lloyd (born March 5, 1989) is an American former actor who portrayed young Anakin Skywalker in the film Star Wars: Episode I – The Phantom Menace (1999) and Jamie Langston in Jingle All the Way (1996).

 Early life

-Jake Matthew Lloyd was born in Fort Collins, Colorado on March 5, 1989.
+Jake Matthew Lloyd was born in Fort Collins, Colorado on March 5, 1989 to Josh Broadbent and his wife, Lisa (née Flowers).
 Lloyd attended Carmel High School in Carmel, Indiana, where he graduated in 2007.

 Career

+1996-2000: Acting debut and stardom with Star Wars

 Lloyd began his acting career in 1996, playing Jimmy Sweet in four episodes of ER.
 He was then cast as Jake Warren in Unhook the Stars.
 He got his big break playing Jamie Langston in Jingle All the Way.
 He also played Mark Armstrong in Apollo 11.
 Lloyd gained worldwide fame when he was chosen by George Lucas to play the young Anakin Skywalker in the 1999 film Star Wars: Episode I – The Phantom Menace, the first film in the Star Wars prequel trilogy.
-Lloyd received the Young Artist Award for Best Supporting Actor.
+Another 3000 auditioned for the part and the process of finding an actor to play the role took two years.
+Producer Rick McCallum said, "Jake has a very interesting personality.
+He's smart, mischievous and loves anything mechanical.
+He had all the right qualities that George was looking for."

+Prior to his audition, Lloyd was already an enthusiast of Star Wars and wore a Darth Vader costume one Halloween.
+He auditioned twice and waited two years before being cast as Anakin.
+Lloyd established several similarities between himself and his character saying, "I love doing mechanics; he is one mechanical kid.
+I like to build stuff."
+Like with some of the cast, he was impressed by the production including the props and costumes.
+Lloyd said, "It was just fantastic.
+I was blown away the first day."